 An HLGU email account is only issued to employees, registered students, campus groups and affiliated individuals.
 The HLGU address will be listed as the official email address in the student or employee's record.
+Users are encouraged to only use their HLGU email address for work or school related purposes.
 HLGU will not be responsible for the handling of email sent or forwarded to outside service providers.